 Hosting the Olympic Games – Top 3 Pros and Cons

-The 2020 Games are the first time the Olympics have been rescheduled in peacetime.
+The 2020 Games were the first time the Olympics were rescheduled in peacetime.
 The Games were previously canceled in 1916, 1940, and 1944 due to world wars.

-The host cities for five future Games have already been selected: Beijing Winter 2022, Paris Summer 2024, Milan and Cortina d’Ampezzo Winter 2026, Los Angeles Summer 2028, and Brisbane Summer 2032 (Winter 2030 has not yet been set).
+The host cities for five future Games have been announced: Beijing Winter 2022, Paris Summer 2024, Milan and Cortina d’Ampezzo Winter 2026, Los Angeles Summer 2028, and Brisbane Summer 2032 (Winter 2030 has not yet been set).